 Drying Mats (DADs):

 On the third week of drying, controlled DADs mats were deployed to the timber flooring to delicately restore the timber flooring as aggressive drying methods may have caused cupping and crowning.
 To avoid potential discolouration and the high cost of replacing a high-value quality building material, we used specialist drying mats to effectively restore the flooring in situ.
 Acceptable moisture levels were achieved and the client was extremely satisfied with the pre-incident condition results produced by a bespoke drying regime from CPL t/a Rainbow International.

 The main risks identified with this process were:

 We also provided a detailed Risk Assessment and Method statement in line with CDM Regulations.

 Minor cosmetic repairs to wood panelling and timber flooring were required.
 However, if the emergency works were not carried out, it would have resulted in huge costs replacing timber panels/flooring and mould contamination in subfloors and surfaces.

 Finding an effective building drying solution that avoided total strip-out and reinstatement, saved the customer excessive costs.

-Here at CPL t/a Rainbow International, we are the local specialists in water damage restoration in London.
+Here at CPL t/a Rainbow Restoration, we are the local specialists in water damage restoration in London.
 When disaster strikes, we are the leading provider in the area, offering professional and reliable services for our customers.
 At CPL, we do things differently, we’re with you every step of the way to guide you through the challenging process.
 We don’t just stop at sorting the water damage, we have experience liaising with insurance companies and loss adjusters, and fight tirelessly to limit costs and disruption for our clients.
 That’s why we are the leading choice when it comes to water damage restoration in London.